 - V2X Communication procedures as defined in TS 23.287 [3] and 5G ProSe Direct Communication procedures as defined in TS 23.304 [4] are used for the RSPP communication between UEs over PC5.

+- Ranging/SL Positioning signalling is assumed to be carried over PC5-U.

-Editor's note: Whether RSPP is over PC5-S or PC5-U or (partially) over PC5-D is up to RAN WG to decide.
+NOTE 5: Whether RSPP is over PC5-U or whether the RSPP over PDCP is used will be aligned with RAN WG decision.